Granny Annexe Cost

 Typical Granny Annexe

 A traditional Granny Annexe divides a section of the house from the remainder.
-This section of the house will include a living area with either a kitchen or bathroom.
+This section of the house will include a living area with either a kitchen or a bathroom.
 They may have separate entrances or share the main door, but they are always attached to the building and on the ground floor.

 Ideal for large properties with extra space or gardens that can satisfy the expanded structure.

-• ✔ It is located on the ground floor and is connected to your home
+• ✔ It is located on the ground floor and is connected to your home.

-• ✖ It does not have the most space
+• ✖ It does not have the most space.

-Apartments For the Elderly
+Apartments for the Elderly

 A granny flat is a variation of the traditional granny Annexe.
 One storey of the building could be focused on becoming a flat rather than an addition attached to the home, as is common in more heavily packed city areas.

-It takes up one storey of a family home, as is common in places like London where space is limited.
+It takes up one storey of a family home, as is common in places like London, where space is limited.
 However, because there's not much room for an extension, this option is ideal for families who would like to stay in their current homes.

-• ✔ It feels more like home
+• ✔ It feels more like home.

-• ✔ You have some independence
+• ✔ You have some independence.

-• ✖ Expensive
+• ✖ Expensive.

 Ancillary Structure